Learn about how data speeds work on the T-Mobile network.

 With so many factors affecting speed, there is no way to predict your exact speed, but we can make projections based on data from actual users who perform network speed tests.

 You can find current speed range information in the Speed and Latency section of our Open Internet disclosure.
-We will provide ranges for our new low band 5G network after data becomes available.

 Want to check your data download and upload speeds?
 T-Mobile recommends the OOKLA speed test, which can download on your device (Google Play Store or Apple App Store) or access from a computer (speedtest.net).